Justice of the Supreme Court of the United Kingdom: Qualification

 The Constitutional Reform Act 2005 sets out the conditions for the appointments of a President, Deputy President or Justice of the Court.
 That person must have held high judicial office (judge of the Supreme Court, English High Court or Court of Appeal, Northern Irish High Court or Court of Appeal, or Scottish Court of Session) for at least two years, or have held rights of audience at the higher courts of England, Scotland or Northern Ireland for at least fifteen years.
-This means it is not necessary for someone applying to become a judge of the Supreme Court to have previous judicial experience (allowing Jonathan Sumption QC, a leading barrister, to successfully apply for the role in 2011).
+This means it is not necessary for someone applying to become a judge of the Supreme Court to have judicial experience (allowing Jonathan Sumption, a leading barrister, to successfully apply for the role in 2011).

 Appointment

 Judges of the Supreme Court are appointed by the King by the issue of letters patent, on the advice of the Prime Minister, to whom a name is recommended by a special selection commission.
 The Prime Minister is required by the Constitutional Reform Act to recommend this name to the King and not permitted to nominate anyone else.